Comic Book Movies Don't Use Codenames

 The Dark Knight Saga

-With the series angling for a less outlandish and more "grounded" depiction of the Batman mythos, the films naturally use this trope extensively:
+- With the series angling for a less outlandish and more "grounded" depiction of the Batman mythos, the films naturally use this trope extensively:

-The Scarecrow is almost exclusively referred to by his last name Crane.
+- The Scarecrow is almost exclusively referred to by his last name Crane.
 The only times you ever hear the word "scarecrow" are 1) when one of Crane's victims, a delirious Carmine Falcone, utters the word over and over again, and 2) when Crane briefly calls himself "Scarecrow" while under the influence of his own gas.

-In Harvey Dent's case, the name Two-Face is used exactly once, in reference to an old, derisive nickname given to him by the corrupt cops he used to investigate.
+- In Harvey Dent's case, the name Two-Face is used exactly once, in reference to an old, derisive nickname given to him by the corrupt cops he used to investigate.

-Anne Hathaway's portrayal of Selina Kyle is never once even referred to as Catwoman, and out-of-universe, even early press releases only referred to her as "Selina Kyle," fueling speculation that she would not be using a secret identity at all in the film.
+- Anne Hathaway's portrayal of Selina Kyle is never once even referred to as Catwoman, and out-of-universe, even early press releases only referred to her as "Selina Kyle," fueling speculation that she would not be using a costumed identity at all in the film.
 The only time "Catwoman" is ever close to being mentioned is a newspaper headline reading "The Cat Burglar Strikes Again" when Bruce is showing Alfred the background information he's pulled up on her.
 This may have become the best-known and most prominent example of the trope, to the point that various bloggers and reviews go out of their way to refer to the character as "Selina Kyle" and not "Catwoman".
 This makes sense when you consider the last time the character was referred to as "Catwoman" on screen, and how hard it flopped.

-John Blake, the young police officer who aids Batman throughout the film and is implied to become his successor after Bruce Wayne's apparent death?
+- John Blake, the young police officer who aids Batman throughout the film and is implied to become his successor after Bruce Wayne's apparent death?
 Turns out his Embarrassing First Name is Robin.
 There is no comic character by the name of John Blake, and he never adopts a costumed identity of any kind in the film, with the broadstrokes similarities basically boils down to his backstory as an orphan, his apparent status as Batman's successor, and his vaguely sidekick-like role in assisting Batman throughout the film, making him perhaps the loosest adaptation in the series.

 - Batman's vehicle, the Tumbler, is never referred to as the Batmobile, either the black version shown in the first two films or the unpainted Tumblers driven by Bane's mercenaries in the third.
 However, his motorcycle and flying craft both receive bat monikers: the Batpod and the Bat (as opposed to the usual comics names of Batplane or Batwing), respectively.
 If "sounding less silly" was the objective here, names like "Batpod" and "Tumbler" are a lateral move at best.

-The aversions in the series, meanwhile, are as follows:
+- The aversions in the series, meanwhile, are as follows:

-Batman and Ra's al Ghul are commonly referred to as such.
+- Batman and Ra's al Ghul are commonly referred to as such.
 Oddly enough, in the comics, Ra's al Ghul is essentially the character's real name (it's complicated) but in the movie his real name is Henri Ducard.

-In Batman's case, the film uses a mix of "Batman" and "the bat-man" to refer to him.
+- In Batman's case, the film uses a mix of "Batman" and "the bat-man" to refer to him.
 The latter is generally less used in popular culture these days, but it sounds a tad bit less outlandish and treats the word "Batman" as less of a guy's nickname and more of a thing or a creature like "the snowman" or "the boogeyman," which fits in line with the whole angle of being a scary monster that terrorizes criminals.

-"The Joker" has no known identity other than his Codename.
+- "The Joker" has no known identity other than his Codename.